On the Generalization for Transfer Learning: An Information-Theoretic Analysis: Introduction

 \item[4.]
-Inspired by the derived bounds, we propose a new algorithm called \texttt{InfoBoost}.
-We give the corresponding performance bound for the proposed algorithm and conduct several experiments on the real datasets.
-The empirical results show that in most cases our algorithm outperforms the state-of-the-art benchmarks. \end{itemize}
+Finally, we give a few examples of some simple transfer learning problems to validate our proposed bounds.
+However, in practical scenarios, these bounds are often not directly applicable due to the lack of knowledge of the data distributions.
+To address this, we propose a boosting-type algorithm called \texttt{InfoBoost} in which the importance weights for source and target data are adjusted adaptively in accordance with information measures.
+We also conduct several experiments on real datasets, and the empirical results show that, in most cases, our algorithm outperforms the state-of-the-art benchmarks. \end{itemize}

 The outline of this paper is structured as follows.
-We formally formulate the transfer learning problem and give the main results in Section~\ref{sec:main}.
-We then specialize the bounds on the noisy iterative algorithms in Section~\ref{sec:noisy} and derive the bounds for the Gibbs algorithm following the similar intuition in Section~\ref{sec:gibbs}.
+We provided an in-depth review of the literature on the information-theoretic analysis for machine learning and transfer learning in Section~\ref{sec:literature}.
+Then, we formally formulate the transfer learning problem and give the main results in Section~\ref{sec:main}.
+We then specialize the bounds on the noisy iterative algorithms and the Gibbs algorithm following a similar intuition in Section~\ref{sec:applications}.
 In Section~\ref{sec:other_metric}, for scenarios where the mutual information-based bounds are vacuous, we extend the results to other divergences such as the $\phi$-divergence and the Wasserstein distance.
-In Section~\ref{sec:fast}, we further tighten the bounds and arrive at the correct learning rate for the ERM and regularized ERM algorithms.
-From a practical perspective, we propose the InfoBoost algorithm for the transfer learning problems in Section~\ref{sec:info}, inspired by the mutual information bounds.
-Some examples are illustrated in Section~\ref{sec:example} to show the effectiveness of the bounds and the algorithms.
+Some examples are illustrated in Section~\ref{sec:example} to show the effectiveness of the bounds.
+Additionally, from a practical perspective, we propose an intuitive algorithm for transfer learning problems in Section~\ref{sec:example} that potentially works in real-world scenarios, inspired by the mutual information bounds.
 Section~\ref{sec:conclusion} concludes the paper with some remarks.